sorry2002/OpenWeatherMap-Client/README.md

 optional arguments:
-  -h, --help            show this help message and exit --key KEY, -k KEY     API key for OpenWeatherMap --doc                 Show documentation
+  -h, --help            show this help message and exit --key KEY, -k KEY     API key for OpenWeatherMap or path to single line text file containing the key.
+  --doc                 Show documentation

 If no key is parsed the key is read from a file called key.txt.
 Must only contain one line!